Books by Debi Bower available on Amazon - shop now

 Bliss

-My in-laws spent decades on Faun Lake, so I spent a few years of my young married life enjoying its tranquility, fishing, and great lake community.
-Faun Lake is a deed-restricted ownership association of 300 campsites.
-Associated with the Camp Coast to Coast National Franchise and adjacent to the main complex, A CCC traveler (membership # required) or resident can stay and have access to Faun Lake facilities for up to 14 days per year.
+My in-laws spent decades at Faun Lake, so I spent a few years of my early married life enjoying its peace, fishing, and the strong lake community.
+Faun Lake is a deed-restricted ownership association with 300 campsites.
+Connected to the Camp Coast to Coast National Franchise and next to the main complex, a CCC traveler (membership # required) or resident can stay and access Faun Lake facilities for up to 14 days each year.

 Addison